cpss-eui/cpss-eui.github.io/index.md

 It usually takes place on Thursdays from 17:00 to 18:30 at Seminar Room 2, in Badia Fiesolana (Fiesole).
 See below or sync the [calendar](webcal://raw.githubusercontent.com/cpss-eui/cpss-eui.github.io/main/events.ics) for the exact location for each meeting.
-The event is in-person and on-line.
-Registration is required for online attendance.
-Attendance is generally restricted to members of the EUI community.

 The series is organized by [Elias Dinas](https://www.eui.eu/people?id=elias-dinas), [Miriam